-- i.
+- 1 Produce graduates who are distinguished by abilities and attitudes characteristic of a welleducated person, including: - a A knowledge and understanding of the arts and humanities, of the principles of mathematics, science, and technology, and of their impact on society and the individual; - b An ability to locate, organize, analyze, synthesize, and evaluate information; - c An understanding of the scientific method and its application: - d An ability to think creatively as well as critically; - e An ability to apply abstract concepts and ideas to specific situations: - f An intellectual curiosity and discipline that result in lifelong inquiry; - g The ability to make ethical decisions; - h The skills necessary for effective communication with others: - 1.
 An understanding of those democratic processes and values underlying the concepts of responsible citizenship. - 2.
-Recognize and provide for individual differences in students through: - a.
-Effective advising; - b.
-Academic placement programs; - c.
-Developmental and accelerated courses; - d.
-Accommodation for exceptional students; - e.
-Counseling and health services; - f.
-Career placement services, to include internship and cooperative education opportunities. - 3.
-Evaluate student proficiency in both written and oral communication and encourage the reinforcement of writing and speaking skills throughout the curricula; - 4.
-Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships; - 5.
-Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international understanding; - 6.
-Provide co-curricular opportunities which enhance academic, ethical, physical, and social development; - 7.
-Develop and support intramural sports; - 8.
-Provide sufficient on-campus housing to promote social interaction and enhance university campus life; - 9.
-Encourage diversity in the student body by recruiting of students from varied demographic backgrounds; - 10.
-Provide intercollegiate athletic programs conducted to allow the student-athlete opportunities for the full development of athletic skills in balance with academic progress. - C. Faculty
+Recognize and provide for individual differences in students thro ugh: - a Effective advising; - b Academic placement programs; - c Developmental and accelerated courses; - d Accommodation for exceptional students; - e Counseling and health services; - Career placement services, to include internship and cooperative education opportunities. - 3 Evaluate student proficiency in both written and oral communication and encourage the reinforcement of writing and speaking skills throughout the curricula; - 4 Pursue funds to provide scholarships for meritorious stude nts with appropriate methods of awarding and publicizing the scholarships; - 5 Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international under standing; - 6 Provide co-curricular opportunities that enhance academic, ethical, physical, and social development; - 7.
+Develop and support intramural sports; - 8 Provide sufficient on-campus housing to promote social interaction and enhance university campus life: - 9 Encourage diversity in the student body by recruiting students from varied demographic backgrounds; - 10 Provide intercollegiate athletic programs conducted to allow the student-athlete opportunities for the full development of athletic skills in balance with academic progress.

+C. Faculty

 - 1. Recruit and retain well-prepared, talented, and dedicated faculty; - 2.
-Use adjunct faculty to the extent they enhance academic programs; - 3.
-Provide opportunities for faculty and staff development through seminars, workshops, study abroad, and the annual awarding of sufficient numbers of professional improvement leaves; - 4.
-Include faculty participation in decision making at the university, school, and departmental levels; - 5.
+Use adjunct faculty to the extent they enhance academic programs; - 3 Provide opportunities for faculty and staff development throu gh seminars, workshops, study abroad, and the annual awarding of sufficient numbers of professional improvement leaves; - 4 Include faculty participation in decision making at the university, school, and departmental levels: - 5.
 Assess teaching quality and reward teaching excellence.